AppleCoder20-source/PlayStation-MiniClone/README.md

 # Playstation Mini Clone App

 ## Description

-Implemented a mini clone version of Playstation
-Some pages such as cards  is designed directly from that, Have a games page where users can see all the games being currently offered
-A contact page for the users in case they have any questions A contact page for administration staff if they have any issues
+This is a Gaming Website inspired from Playstation.com, A Games page where users can see all the games being currently offered A contact page for the users in case they have any questions A contact page for administration staff if they have any issues